What is in this leaflet

 How much to take

-The amount of Simvastatin Sandoz to be taken depends on your cholesterol and triglyceride levels and other factors, such as kidney disease.
+Take Simvastatin Sandoz only when prescribed by your doctor.
+Your doctor will tell you how many tablets you need to take each day.
+This depends on your cholesterol and triglyceride levels and other factors, such as kidney disease.

 For adults, the recommended starting dose is 10 mg or 20 mg per day, taken in the evening.
-To have the best effect, this may need to be increased up to 80 mg daily.
+To have the best effect, this may need to be increased up to 80 mg daily to have the best effect.

 Because of the increased risk of muscle problems, the 80 mg dose is only for patients at high risk of heart disease problems who have not reached their cholesterol goal on the lower doses.